-- Summary of Certain Provisions of the Transportation Resolution - Definitions and Summary of Certain Provisions of the Standard Resolution Provisions - Form of the Interagency Agreement - MTA's Unaudited Consolidated Interim Financial Statements as of and for the Six-Month Period Ended June 30, 2019 (excluding the auditor's review report accompanying the interim financial information)
+- Summary of Certain Provisions of the Transportation Resolution - Definitions and Summary of Certain Provisions of the Standard Resolution Provisions - Form of the Interagency Agreement

-For convenience, copies of most of these documents can be found on the MTA website (www.mta.info) under the caption "MTA Info-Financial Information-Budget and Financial Statements" in the case of MTA's Unaudited Consolidated Interim Financial Statements as of and for the Six-Month Period Ended June 30, 2019 and "MTA Info-Financial Information-Investor Information" in the case of the remaining documents, including the Audited Consolidated Financial Statements of Metropolitan Transportation Authority for the Years Ended December 31, 2018 and 2017.
+For convenience, copies of most of these documents can be found on the MTA website (www.mta.info) under the caption "MTA Info-Financial Information-Budget and Financial Statements" in the case of MTA's Unaudited Consolidated Financial Statements of Metropolitan Transportation Authority for the Years Ended December 31, 2019 and 2018.
 No statement on MTA's website is included by specific cross-reference herein.
 See "FURTHER INFORMATION" in Part III.
 Definitions of certain terms used in the summaries may differ from terms used in this official statement, such as the use herein of the popular names of the MTA affiliates and subsidiaries.